 EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 "For me, these tags don't matter.
 I know that I have done it on my own.
-If I had to prove something to someone, then of course it would matter.
+If I had to prove something to someone, then, of course, it would matter.
 But I don't have to do.
 My biggest critics are in my house and they are proud of me," quips Abhimanyu Dassani flaunting his confident smile as he recalls how he has been constantly tackling questions related to the infamous N-word over the last few months.
 We are sitting in his swanky Juhu abode.

-After winning many awards and accolades at various international film festivals, his debut film 'Mard Ko Dard Nahi Hota' released last week and has been received love and appreciation from all nooks and corners.
+After winning many awards and accolades at various international film festivals, his debut film 'Mard Ko Dard Nahi Hota' released last week and received love and appreciation from all nooks and corners.

 As we talk, Abhimanyu opens up about his life post Mard Ko Dard Nahi Hota, the kind of films he wishes to take up, his thought process, the impact of social media in today's times.